pipegalera/old-website/content/blog/audit-gender-pay-gap/index.md

 **Why we have calculated the median?
 It is useful?**

-Calculating the median pay along the average is important as **the average can be affected by outliers** and therefore could picture a misleading general image of the payrolls.
+Calculating the median pay along the average is important as **the average can be affected by outliers** and therefore could picture a misleading general image of the pay scheme.

 For example, a highly paid female CEO can raise the average pay of women, but it is only an outliear and would not represent the general pay scheme of women within the company.
 That is why is important to add the median and observe if there is a difference between the mean and the median that could signal outliers.
 For this specific dataset, the median and mean are similar, and both can be used to depict the general payroll of the company.